 Ashok Stupa – Traces of Emperor Ashoka

-The walking Day Tour continues to Ashok Stupa, one of four ancient boundary stupas believed to have been built by Emperor Ashoka in the 3rd century BCE.
-Located near Yempy Vihar, the northern stupa is beautifully preserved, adorned with prayer wheels, resting platforms, and places for butter lamp offerings.
-It stands as a timeless reminder of Patan’s Buddhist heritage.
+The walking day tour continues to Ashok Stupa, one of four ancient boundary stupas believed to have been built by Emperor Ashoka in the 3rd century BCE.
+Located near Yempy Vihar, the northern stupa is beautifully preserved and adorned with prayer wheels, resting platforms, and spaces for butter lamp offerings.
+It stands as a timeless reminder of Patan’s deep Buddhist heritage.

 Yempy Vihar – Legacy of Guru Rinpoche

-Next, we visit Yempy Vihar (also called Yempi Mahavihar or I-Bahi), a revered Buddhist monastery linked to Guru Rinpoche (Padmasambhava).
+Next, we visit Yempy Vihar (also known as Yempi Mahavihar or I-Bahi), a revered Buddhist monastery closely linked to Guru Rinpoche (Padmasambhava).
 It is believed that he saved his disciples from evil forces here and shared profound Vajrayana teachings.
-His influence spread deeply among the Newar community, making Yempy Vihar a vital center of Buddhist devotion and cultural continuity in Patan.
+Consequently, his influence spread deeply among the Newar community, making Yempy Vihar an important center of Buddhist devotion and cultural continuity in Patan.

 Saptapur Mahavihar & Akash Bhairav Temple

 On the way to Mahabouddha Temple, we pause at Saptapur Mahavihar, also known as Chhyasa Hiti, where you can admire historic courtyards, stone water spouts, and centuries-old artistry.
-We also visit Akash Bhairav Temple, a sacred shrine dedicated to Bhairav, the fierce manifestation of Lord Shiva, worshipped by both Hindus and Buddhists alike.
-This stop reflects the deep interconnection of faiths in Patan’s heritage.
+Additionally, we visit Akash Bhairav Temple, a sacred shrine dedicated to Bhairav, the fierce manifestation of Lord Shiva, worshipped by both Hindus and Buddhists.
+Together, these sites reflect the deep interconnection of faiths in Patan’s heritage.

 Authentic Newari Lunch Experience

-During the Patan Heritage Walking Tour, we stop for an authentic Newari lunch experience, where you can taste a variety of traditional dishes.
-Delight your palate with local flavors such as Bara (lentil pancake), Yomari (sweet dumpling filled with molasses and sesame), spicy Choila, and the iconic Samay Baji platter, often enjoyed with a sip of Aila, the traditional homemade Newari alcohol.
-This culinary stop is not just a meal, but a delve into the living food culture of Patan.
+During the Patan Heritage Walking Tour, we stop for an authentic Newari lunch experience, where you can enjoy a variety of traditional dishes.
+Savor local flavors such as Bara, Yomari, spicy Choila, and the iconic Samay Baji platter, often accompanied by a sip of Aila, the traditional homemade Newari alcohol.
+More than just a meal, this stop offers a true taste of Patan’s living food culture.

 Mahaboudha Temple – The Glorious Temple of a Thousand Buddhas

 After lunch, we continue to one of the most iconic Patan attractions, the Mahabouddha Temple.
-Dedicated to Lord Buddha, this magnificent shrine is famously known as the “Temple of a Thousand Buddhas” because each brick is engraved with the image of Buddha.
-Inspired by the Mahabodhi Temple of Bodhgaya, its construction began under a devoted priest and craftsman, later completed by his family in 1601.
-Built in the distinctive shikhara style, the temple stands as a remarkable example of artistry, devotion, and cultural exchange, making it a highlight of any Patan Day Tour.
+Dedicated to Lord Buddha, this magnificent shrine is famously known as the “Temple of a Thousand Buddhas,” as each brick is engraved with an image of Buddha.
+Inspired by the Mahabodhi Temple of Bodhgaya, construction began under a devoted priest and craftsman and was later completed by his family in 1601.
+Built in the distinctive shikhara style, the temple stands as a remarkable symbol of artistry, devotion, and cultural exchange.

 Rudra Varna Mahavihar – Artistry and Royal Legacy

 The tour then takes us to Rudra Varna Mahavihar, also known as Uku Bahal, a historic Newar Buddhist monastery located just south of Mahabouddha Temple.
 Established in the 6th century, it is renowned for its exquisite wood and metal carvings.
-This sacred site once hosted the coronation ceremonies of the Malla kings, adding to its royal legacy.
-The monastery is composed of three courtyards, with the central Uku Bahal standing out as the most impressive.
-For travelers interested in Newar art, Buddhist culture, and Patan history, this stop offers an unforgettable experience.
+Notably, this sacred site once hosted the coronation ceremonies of the Malla kings, adding to its royal legacy.
+Composed of three courtyards, the central Uku Bahal is the most impressive and memorable.

 Rato Machhendranath Temple – Guardian of Rain and Fertility

 Next, we walk west to the Rato Machhendranath Temple, one of the most significant spiritual landmarks in Patan.
 Situated in the Ta Baha courtyard south of Patan Durbar Square, this temple is dedicated to Machhendranath, the rain-bringing deity worshipped by both Hindus and Buddhists.
-Built in 1673, the temple showcases a stunning three-tiered Newar pagoda design, adorned with intricate Avalokiteśvara carvings.
-The temple is also the focal point of the grand Rato Machhendranath Jatra festival, an event that reflects the deep religious unity and cultural vibrancy of Patan.
+Built in 1673, the temple features a stunning three-tiered Newar pagoda design adorned with intricate Avalokiteśvara carvings.
+Furthermore, it is the focal point of the grand Rato Machhendranath Jatra, reflecting Patan’s deep religious unity and cultural vibrancy.

 Minnath Temple – Protector of Patan’s Spiritual Traditions

 Our journey continues to Minnath Temple, located in Tanga Baha near Rato Machhendranath Temple.
-Dedicated to Jatadhari Lokeshwara, also called Chakuwadyo or Minnath, this two-tiered shrine was rebuilt in the 17th century and holds profound cultural significance.
+Dedicated to Jatadhari Lokeshwara, also known as Chakuwadyo or Minnath, this two-tiered shrine was rebuilt in the 17th century and holds deep cultural importance.
 During the annual Rato Machhendranath Jatra, the chariot of Minnath leads the procession, symbolizing his role as the protector of Patan’s spiritual traditions.
-Visiting this temple provides deeper insight into the rituals and festivals of Patan.

 Local Markets – Craftsmanship and Daily Life

-As we head toward Patan Durbar Square, we pass through the bustling local markets, where you can observe artisans at work, crafting metal statues, intricate wood carvings, and traditional jewelry.
-These markets reflect the daily life and artistic legacy of the Newar community.
-Exploring these alleys offers a true taste of authentic Patan culture and highlights why the city is regarded as a living museum.
+As we head toward Patan Durbar Square, we pass through bustling local markets where artisans can be seen crafting metal statues, intricate wood carvings, and traditional jewelry.
+These vibrant markets reflect the daily life and artistic legacy of the Newar community, offering a true taste of authentic Patan culture.

 Patan Durbar Square – The Heart of the City